 - Izaak Walton Killam Chair- Eric Shoubridge, PhD

 - Dorothy J. Killam Professor - Brenda Milner, PhD, eminent researcher recognized as the founder of cognitive neuroscience (since 1993).

 Recognizing the contribution of the Killam Trusts to our academic mission, The Neuro selects junior and senior faculty members to be honored as Killam Scholars for a period of five years.

 Inaugurated in 2004, the Dorothy J. Killam Lecture recognizes the achievements of women in academia and science.

-The Killam Seminar Series hosts internationally recognized scientists at the MNI.
+The Killam Seminar Series hosts internationally recognized scientists at The Neuro.
 This series brings the world's most prominent and productive scientists into the lecture hall and labs with Neuro scientists and young trainees.

 The Neuro awards the annual Killam Fellow's Prize to a trainee for outstanding research presented on Fellows Day.